 Other than Elizabeth, another non-human character survived, David the Android.

-David has great intellectual capacity, making him believe that he is superior to his human colleagues.
+David has a great intellectual capacity, making him believe that he is superior to his human colleagues.
 Despite this fact, he is nevertheless crucial to Elizabeth’s quest – a subtle message stating that transhumanism is important in human evolution.

 At the end of the movie, David does not understand why Elizabeth desires to continue her search for her creators.
 The difference is that she has a soul and he doesn’t.
 It is for this reason that she put back the cross around her neck.
 Her quest is not simply a space mission, it is a spiritual pilgrimage to discover where she comes from.